sim31/frapps/concepts/apps/of2/README.md

 ### How will Respect game result in Respect distribution
 Frontend will accept breakout room results as always, but then it will translate it to OREC proposal to distribute Respect for break-out room participants (according to their ranking).
 When the user submits, he will actually be submitting a vote on that OREC proposal.
 This way an old and familiar Respect game workflow will integrate seamlesly with the new and more powerful OREC mechanism.

+### ORConsole
+[ORConsole](../../../impl/ordao/console/) is a documentation / console app for interacting with ORDAO.
+It's already working and it's the main tool right now which I use to interact with ORDAO right now.
+It exposes all the functionality that will take time to develop in the GUI frontend.
+You can think of ORConsole as a web-app for the fractal where all the functionalities are available early in a command-line fashion.

+Most importantly it provides documentation for the programming API to interact with Ordao which will make it easier for anyone to build a GUI for ORDAO (or at least some of its features).

+### GUI
+Currently [GUI worked on in this repo](../../../impl/ordao/gui/) has only as much as the GUI for the previous version of Optimism Fractal - only a frontend for submitting breakout results is implemented.
+This is where help would be appreciated.

+One option is to grow [gui project](../../../impl/ordao/gui/) in this repo.
+But ORDAO is built with composability in mind, exposing APIs through [orclient](../../../impl/orclient/) which should make it easy to build a GUI from scratch or integrate interactions with ORDAO into other interfaces.
+[ORConsole is a great tool for learning ORClient](#orconsole).

+GUI (and orclient that it uses) can be improved gradually, even after contracts are replaced, so it does not have to slow down the [upgrade path process](#upgrade-path).

 ## Upgrade path